-Cut the seitan into chunky, bite-sized strips.
+Cut the seitan into bite-sized strips.
 Slowly heat half the oil and half the soy sauce slowly in a stir-fry pan.
 Add the seitan, stir quickly to coat, and turn the heat up to medium-high.
-Stir-fry until most of the sides are lightly browned.
-Transfer the seitan to a plate until needed.
+Stir-fry until lightly browned on most sides, then transfer to a plate until needed.

 Combine the remaining soy sauce and sherry in a measuring cup.
 Add about 1/4 cup water, then stir the cornstarch in until it dissolves.
 Add enough additional water to the cup to make 1 cup liquid.
 Pour into the pan.

-Stir in the the snow peas and ginger; cook until everything is well heated through, just unother minute or so.
+Stir in the the ginger; cook until everything is well heated through, just unother minute or so.
 Serve at once, passing around extra soy sauce if desired.

 Variation: To add more green to the dish, add a few trimmed snow peas to the dish when adding the ginger in the last step.